I'm more than his card. But I fail time and time again. I was too poor.

 Sota, The Switch Axe Monster Hunter

-"When you do things right, people won't be sure you've done anything at all.""Humans fight to secure peace as they envision it.
+"Humans fight to secure peace as they envision it.
 The trouble is, everyone's vision is different." - Ringabel

 If you meant something like "I've got better cards but I lose", then the answer should be quite obvious – you lack skill.
 If you seek advice, you should say something more about your deck, playstyle, what your losses have been and so on, so the better players can help you.